Black

 Do you have no guidance to understand your power?
 Do you have no guidance to understand your worth in a world that has labeled you unworthy?

-As parents, we strive to build your conscience.
+As parents, we strive to build your consciences.
 To give you the conviction to want more than life might offer you.

 If you do not want better, we can not force it upon you.